-The Flexible Energy Scheduling Tool for Integration of Variable Generation (FESTIV) is a model that simulates the behavior of the electric power system to help researchers understand the impacts of variability and uncertainty on operating reserves requirements.
+The Flexible Energy Scheduling Tool for Integrating Variable Generation (FESTIV) is a model that simulates the behavior of the electric power system to help researchers understand the impacts of variability and uncertainty on power system operations.
 FESTIV includes security-constrained unit commitment, security-constrained economic dispatch, and automatic generation control sub-models.

 For More Information

 For more information about FESTIV and the impact of variable generation on operating reserves, see the following resources.
 Additional publications can be found in the NREL Publications Database.